feynon/carlosbecker.com/content/post/2015-02-19-dump-postgres-table-inserts.md

 > this is a really quick tip.

 This week I'm working closely to the "front-end guy".
-Not that I don't know how to front end, but he is helping me.
+Not that I don't know how to front end, but he was helping me.

 We are developing an internal tool, that, for this first version, will use only a few tables of one of our databases.